-- We cover prescribed drugs and medications, as described in the chart beginning on page 71. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
-Prior approval/authorizations must be renewed periodically. - There is no calendar year deductible for prescription drugs. - YOU MUST GET PREAUTHORIZATION FOR CERTAIN DRUGS including, but not limited to, preferred and non-preferred brand name drugs when a generic equivalent is available, oncology drugs and Specialty drugs.
+- We cover prescribed drugs and medications, as described in the chart beginning on page 72. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - There is no calendar year deductible for prescription drugs. - YOU MUST GET PREAUTHORIZATION FOR CERTAIN DRUGS including, but not limited to, preferred and non-preferred brand name drugs when a generic equivalent is available, oncology drugs and Specialty drugs.
 For more information about preauthorization, please call us at 1-800-410-7778 or visit our website, www.MHBP.com. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
 Also, read Section 9 about coordinating benefits with Medicare and other coverage.